gvwilson/fiction/leaderboard/index.md

 He had been in and out of the Top Twenty for years.
-A combination of fluctuating exchange rates and an automatic contract renewal someone had overlooked had catapulted him into the number two spot that morning.
+A combination of fluctuating exchange rates and an automatic contract renewal someone had overlooked had catapulted him into the number one spot that morning.
-His handler—some German whiz kid whose name I should have recognized—had been trying frantically to unload stuff since then, but apparently it hadn't been enough.
+His handler—a German whiz kid I'd met a couple of times—had been trying frantically to unload stuff since then, but apparently it hadn't been enough.
-A few minutes ago Senhor Mendonca had gone from briefly being one of the richest people in the world to permanently being dead.
+A few minutes ago Senhor Mendonca had gone from briefly being the richest person in the world to permanently being dead.

 I downed the last of my coffee and stood up.